 - We began addressing environmental issues and civic duties and rights in the society.

-- We sought out children in the labor force and provided them with an opportunity to get an education.
+- We sought out children in the labor force and provided them with the opportunity to get an education.

-- By the time the country was involved in the highly contested presidential elections of 2009, HRAI was a well-organized group focused on its operations and ready to expand its reach even further.
-Given the relaxed political environment during the election and temporary forms of freedom bestowed upon the society, we staged more campaigns to inform and educate the public on our mission to defend human rights.
-However, the temporary freedom soon came to an end as the security forces began to brutally crackdown on the demonstrators after the election results were announced.
+By the time the country was swept up in the highly-contested presidential elections of 2009, HRA was a well-organized group focused on its operations and ready to expand its reach even further.
+Given the relaxed political environment during the election and relative freedom of the time, we staged more campaigns to inform and educate the public on our mission to defend human rights.
+However, the temporary freedom soon came to an end as security forces began to brutally crack down on the demonstrators after the election results were announced.

 3.3 Third period – From March 2, 2010 till today

-Today, while relying on its past experiences, HRAI continues to operate as a human rights organization managed democratically by its members.
+Today, while continuing to draw from its past experiences, HRA operates as a human rights organization managed democratically by its members.